 Please submit your request form at least 3 weeks in advance of the earliest date requested.

-To qualify for a group discount, please contact Jessica and book a tour in advance.
+To qualify for a group discount, please contact us and book a tour in advance.
 Discounted group rates typically apply to groups of 10 or more people who book in advance.

 - All teachers, bus drivers, and chaperones are free

-- Free Nicollet County school groups, including Gustavus Adolphus College
+- Free to Nicollet County school groups, including Gustavus Adolphus College